triangledirt/books/RAPE!.md

 I be silent.

 Nurse Paula continue.
 "You've taken something gentle, something loving, and turned it into an act of violence.
 Sex is supposed to be for everyone's pleasure.
 And for you, it's become an act of power.
-All you care about is holding the other person down---not lifting them up, as sex can be when it's loving."
+All you care about is holding the other person down—not lifting them up, as sex can be when it's loving."

 "Nurse Paula, does you know what it's like to be a man, to have a sex drive so powerful that you is willing to kill a person to have sex with them?
 That you willing to go to jail to fuck a bitch.
-Does you know what it like to need pussy so bad that you willing to do anything---anything---to get into that bitch's panties?
+Does you know what it like to need pussy so bad that you willing to do anything—anything—to get into that bitch's panties?
 Does you?
 Does you know about that?"

 "I guess not.
 But I do know what it's like to be a woman, to be around that kind of male energy, and never know if a guy is going to kiss you goodnight or force his way into your house and hold you down and fuck you.
 I know what it's like to be afraid of men.
 And I know what it's like to have a daughter, and be scared of her growing up, because I worry, every night, about what men are going to do to her."